 Nashua Man Pleads Guilty to Fentanyl Trafficking

-CONCORD - Spencer Katsohis, 28, of Nashua, pleaded guilty in federal court on Tuesday to possession of fentanyl with intent to distribute, United States Attorney Scott W. Murray announced today.
+CONCORD - Charles Daye, 28, of Nashua, pleaded guilty in federal court on Tuesday to possession of fentanyl with intent to distribute and distribution of fentanyl, United States Attorney Scott W. Murray announced today.

-Katsohis is scheduled to be sentenced on March 3, 2021.
+Daye is scheduled to be sentenced on February 1, 2021.

-“Fentanyl traffickers are causing tremendous damage in Nashua and communities throughout New Hampshire,” said U.S. Attorney Murray.
-“In order to protect public health and safety, we work closely with the Nashua Police Department and all of our law enforcement partners to identify and prosecute the drug dealers who are responsible for distributing fentanyl and other deadly drugs in the Granite State.”
+“Fentanyl traffickers are damaging public health and safety by peddling a deadly substance,” said U.S. Attorney Murray.
+“Through Operation SOS, we are working with the Nashua Police Department and all our law enforcement partners in Hillsborough County to identify and prosecute the drug dealers who are endangering lives by selling fentanyl and other dangerous drugs.”